 42 Va.
 Code Ann. § 58.1-3511(a).

 Motor vehicles, travel trailers, boats, and airplanes that are considered personal property have situs where the items are normally garaged, docked, or parked.
-However, vehicles weighing less than 10,000 pounds that are registered in Virginia, but are normally garaged, docked, or parked in another state, have situs in the county in which the vehicle is registered.
-The Virginia Attorney General has held that vehicles must be garaged, docked, or parked in a Virginia locality for at least six months in order to be taxed in that locality.43
+The Virginia Attorney General has held that “normally garaged, docked, or parked” means that the vehicle must have been located in a Virginia locality for at least six months in order to be taxed in that locality.
+When the vehicle meets the physical presence test to have situs in Virginia, the state in which the vehicle is registered is irrelevant.43

 43 Va.
 Code Ann. § 58.1-3511(a); Virginia Attorney General Opinion No. 03-004 (Feb.
-6, 2013); Virginia Dept. of Taxn., Virginia Ruling of the Commissioner No. 16-42 (March 31, 2016).
+6, 2013); Virginia Dept. of Taxn., Virginia Ruling of the Commissioner No. 16-42 (March 31, 2016).However, vehicles weighing less than 10,000 pounds that are normally garaged, docked, or parked in another state, but are registered in Virginia, have situs in the county in which the vehicle is registered.
+A vehicle over 10,000 pounds that does not meet the six-month requirement to be “normally garaged” in Virginia and is not registered in Virginia does not have tax situs in any Virginia locality.

 Intangible personal property has situs where the owner is domiciled.44

 44 Taylor v.
 Commonwealth, 98 S.E.
 5 (Va.
 1919); Rixey's Ex'rs v.
 Commonwealth, 99 S.E.
 573 (Va.
 1919).